What to do When the Market Crashes

 Wrong!

-Please check out the difference between realized and unrealized losses before you make any rash decisions on pulling out of your investments.
+Consider the difference between realized and unrealized losses before making rash decisions to pull out of your investments.
 As long as you are diversified, staying in the market is your best chance at recouping your losses and making huge gains.
-According to a CBS article in 2011, investors who stayed the course with their investments throughout the crash were the biggest winners.

 Don’t let your emotions prevent you from winning big during the next downturn.

-What to do Instead
+What To Do Instead

 “Be greedy when everyone else is fearful, and be fearful when everyone else is greedy”

-A lot of this advice applies mostly to people with at least ten years until retirement.
-If you are closer, your options may be a bit different.
-Hopefully, if retirement is on the horizon, you have a good portion of your nest egg in safer investments, such as bonds CDS and even cash.
-If not, the prudent advice is still to maintain your investments.
+Hopefully, if retirement is on the horizon, you will have a good portion of your nest egg in safer investments, such as bonds, CDS, and even cash.
+If not, the prudent advice is still to maintain your assets.
 A good option would be to work for a few extra years during the downturn and keep investing.

 Prepare Now